Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool merges a source Obsidian vault into a target vault, specifying the folders walked, the use of sha256 hashing, and conflict resolution strategies.
-This distinguishes it from sibling tools like 'browse_vault_library' (readonly) and 'capture_to_vault' (single file).
+The description clearly states that the tool merges the contents of a source Obsidian vault into a target vault, specifying the folders it walks and conflict resolution strategies.
+It is specific about the action and resource, distinguishing it from sibling tools like capture or save.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.